 Happy Green Monday!
-To be honest, I didn’t really even know that was a thing until this morning – and I guess its just a…second cyber Monday?
+To be honest, I didn’t really even know that was a thing until this morning – and I guess it’s just a…second Cyber Monday?
 Hm-kay.
-Well, we’re celebrating “Green Monday” AND our usual Make Something Monday with TWO, count ’em TWO simple and lover-ly holiday projects that will leave you with the cutest darn eco-friendly gifts you ever did see.
+Well, we’re celebrating “Green Monday” with TWO, count ’em TWO simple and lover-ly holiday projects that will leave you with the cutest darn eco-friendly gifts you ever did see.
 So if you by chance are not standing in a line somewhere waiting to see Star Wars tonight, grab your kiddos and make these with us!

-Tonight I’m finishing up 2 projects – one is a wrap and one is a gift, and they go sooooo well together!
+Tonight I’m finishing up a DIY wrapping and an eco-friendly gift, and they go sooooo well together!

-THIS is SO EASY.
-And SUCH a good project for kids and SUCH a good way to repurpose an old around-the-house item.
-I love putting together themes for my gift decoration, but the numerous bags of torn through wrapping paper that end up going right to recycling every year really bum me out.
-When its pages from that old enormous phonebook brick though??
+THIS is SO EASY, such a good holiday project for kids, a wonderful way to repurpose an old around-the-house item.
+I love putting together themes for my gift decoration, but the numerous bags of torn-through wrapping paper that end up going right to recycling every year really bum me out.
+When its pages from that already out-of-date enormous phonebook brick??
 Not so much!

-- An old phonebook (or even just pages you never use…the X’s?)
+- An old phonebook (or even just pages you never use)

-- Paintbrush or stamping tool or even just little fingers!
+- A paintbrush or stamping tool or even just little fingers!

-Although you can’t see through the paper once its on a package (which is kind of amazing) it takes just the slightest breeze to blow it around while you’re working on it.
-For kids especially, a little painter’s tape or some paperweights at the edges while working and drying is a great idea.
-I paint on the back of old cookie sheets because they’re super easy to clean off.
-This also makes it easier to move them if I need to do that for drying.
-Also, leave PLENTY of time for that – there’s nothing worse than getting wet paint on a new gift. (*shudder!*) After they’ve dried completely, flatten out any crinkles by letting them sit underneath a few heavy books for about 20 minutes – the paint I used didn’t stick, but you may want to put some wax paper between pages when you do this depending on the paint).
-Use as is, or tape a bunch together for larger-sized gifts.
+Leave PLENTY of time for drying – there’s nothing worse than getting wet paint on a new gift. (*shudder!*) After they’ve dried completely, flatten out any crinkles by letting them sit underneath a few heavy books for about 20 minutes – the paint I used didn’t stick, but you may want to put some wax paper between pages when you do this depending on the type of paint).

 VOILA – super fun upcycled custom gift wrap!
 And the phone company generously supplies you with a gazillion pages! 🙂 I like to “garnish” with some green clippings and twigs from the yard and twine – super simple and super cute.